Manuscript Book Lists

 In 2007, the book entry records of major collections of extant Jefferson books at the Library of Congress and the University of Virginia were added to the database, and this initial database was made available to the public in early 2008.

 Since late 2008, efforts have been focused on migrating the book entries from the initial database into LibraryThing.
-A year earlier in 2007, a group of LibraryThing users, led by Jeremy Dibbell (Assistant Reference Librarian at the Massachusetts Historical Society), had banded together and cataloged the books Jefferson sold to Congress in 1815 in LibraryThing as part of the Legacy Libraries project.
+A year earlier in 2007, a group of LibraryThing users, led by Jeremy Dibbell (former Assistant Reference Librarian at the Massachusetts Historical Society and now Director of Communications and Outreach, Rare Book School, University of Virginia), had banded together and cataloged the books Jefferson sold to Congress in 1815 in LibraryThing as part of the Legacy Libraries project.
 They utilized the Sowerby Catalogue, which had been newly digitized and made available online by the Library of Congress.
 In 2008, the Thomas Jefferson's Libraries project joined forces with LibraryThing, and became part of the Libraries of Early America project on LibraryThing, with the goal of expanding the database created in 2007 by LibraryThing volunteers with the data amassed by the Thomas Jefferson's Libraries project.
 The Libraries of Early America project is headed by Dibbell.

 Existing LibraryThing entries from 2007, which were limited to information that was available in the Sowerby Catalogue and Trist Catalogue, are now being enriched to include links to page images and transcriptions of Jefferson's manuscript book lists, information on when Jefferson owned a title and the various editions he owned, and information regarding the location of the extant copy if known.
 LibraryThing records consist of bibliographic descriptions of Jefferson’s books or imprints similar to books we know Jefferson owned.
 These cataloging records are based on actual imprints that exist in libraries or repositories around the world, and they provide a standard and established way to describe book titles in the database.